Bera, Mathura: Culture

 Bera sees heightened activities during the major festival.
 The Braj culture has been expressed widely through various practices.

-There is a great temple of Shri Alkheswar Mahadev Mandir.
+There is a great temple of Shri Alkheswar Mahadev Mandir Lord Shiva and Parvati.
+Such installations are significant events in Hindu, symbolizing the establishment of a sacred space for worship and devotion to these divine figures..
 The idol of Lord Shiva was found in the pond of Alkheswar in the past.
 There is very big pond named Alkheswar Kund.
 A fair is organised in March every year.
 The temple and pond are all centres of religious activities.
 From early morning till dusk devoted villagers throng the holy temple.

 Rasiya is a tradition that is integral to Braj culture.
 It is the tradition of folk-songs that describe the love of the divine couple Radha and Krishna.
 Holi is one of the main festival of this village.

 Raaslilas of Mathura have become an integral part of Indian folklore.
 According to popular belief, Krishna had danced the Raas with gopis on banks of Yamuna river.
 Surprisingly in the morning people greet each other with Ram-Ram.